Last updated on November 5th, 2020 at 10:12 am

-Tourism being a major foreign exchange earner in Kenya, it is important that the country preserve and maintain its rich biodiversity by being the main facet that attracts tourists.
+Tourism is a major foreign exchange earner in Kenya.
+The country must preserve and maintain its rich biodiversity by being the main facet that attracts tourists.

 I believe that tourism can be effective by providing incentives for promoting wildlife conservation, this is by visiting some of these isolated habitats thus providing an economic incentive for their protection and also providing revenues to continue supporting conservation efforts.